CEN3031UFO-GroupB/Project/README.md

     },
 ```

-Note: If the application is deployed the connection string can also be added as the environment variable "process.env.MONGOLAB_URI".
+Note: If the application is deployed, the connection string can also be added as the environment variable "process.env.MONGOLAB_URI".